oisee/bpl/README.md

 - **Function**: Corresponds to the Lane/Pool from the BPL diagram
 - **Phase, Owner, Cost, etc.**: Additional fields available for manual entry

+The Excel file includes a defined named range "Visio_01" covering all data, which Visio will automatically detect during import.

 ### Export Process:

 1. Create your business process diagram in the BPL editor